matrix-org/matrix-spec-proposals/content/appendices.md

 without padding characters wherever possible, to ensure maximum interoperability.

+## Binary data

+In some cases it is necessary to encapsulate binary data, for example, public keys or signatures.
+Given that JSON cannot safely represent raw binary data, all binary values should be encoded and represented in JSON as unpadded Base64 strings as described above.

+In cases where the Matrix specification refers to either opaque byte or opaque Base64 values, the value is considered to be opaque AFTER Base64 decoding, rather than the encoded representation itself.

+It is safe for a client or homeserver implementation to check for correctness of a Base64-encoded value at any point, and to altogether reject a value which is not encoded properly.
+However, this is optional and is considered to be an implementation detail.

+Special consideration is given for future protocol transformations, such as those which do not use JSON, where Base64 encoding may not be necessary in order to represent a binary value safely.
+In these cases, Base64 encoding of binary values may be skipped altogether.

 ## Signing JSON

 Various points in the Matrix specification require JSON objects to be